"Innovative, entertaining and practical" - Cameron McNeish

 from the official magazine of the Ramblers’ Assocation, no 8 Summer 2001, page 42

-Excerpt from review by Chris Thirkettle online at Blether:
+Excerpt from online review at Blether

 “For anyone who has experience of juggling with both a guide-book and an OS map on a windswept, rain-soaked hillside, the Rucksack Reader series will come as a welcome innovation.
 The handy little volume for the Speyside Way combines background information, walking notes and route map in one publication…